LaunchCodeEducation/skills-back-end-java/videos/intro-to-spring-boot-controllers/README.md

 <aside class="aside-note" markdown="1">
 If you don't see the Gradle side bar, click the pane icon in the bottom left and select *Gradle*.

-Also note that Windows users may not see the same output in the Gradle pane as is shown in the video.
+Also note that you may not see the same output in the Gradle pane as is shown in the video.
 You may see something that looks more like this:
 ![windows bootRun](images/windowsBootRun.png)

+If you do, click the circled icon to toggle the view so that it matches the one in the video.
 </aside>
 - You can then visit the corresponding web page at `localhost:8080` (Right now, you'll see an error page, but we'll fix that below.)
 Now go ahead and stop the application.